 Studios and Specialisations

-Studios focus on the ongoing develop of practice in response to a creative challenge in a particular context
+Studios focus on the ongoing development of practice in response to a creative challenge in a particular context

 Specialisations are technique focused courses that extend skills initiated in core courses

-Studio and Specialisation offerings - Semester 2, 2025
+Studio and Specialisation Offerings - Semester 1, 2026

 Digital Media Studios 3-5 Offerings